Fusion and positivity in chiral conformal field theory: Background

 \end{Definition}

-In \cite[\S3.4]{Ten18ax}, we constructed a system of generalized annuli explicitly in terms of exponentials of smeared Virasoro fields.
-Definition \ref{def: system of annuli central charge c} should be a thought of as a list of properties of those operators.
-The abstract notion of a system of generalized annuli also allows the possibility to replace the systems constructed in \cite{Ten18ax} with arbitrary degenerate annuli once the representation theory of this semigroup has been established.
+In \cite[\S3.4]{TenerGRACFT2}, we constructed a system of generalized annuli explicitly in terms of exponentials of smeared Virasoro fields.
+We will give a brief overview of this construction here, with technical details left to the reference.